Skip to content

 # Optional PostgreSQL persistence adapter

-Since MC-AI uses the Vercel AI SDK under the hood, ensure you have the required provider installed for your LLM of choice (e.g., @ai-sdk/anthropic or @ai-sdk/openai).
+cycgraph uses the Vercel AI SDK under the hood, so install the provider you intend to use (e.g. @ai-sdk/anthropic or @ai-sdk/openai).

 Terminal window